-The present study focused on the comparison between FTF AC and VAC.
-While the purpose of these two selection tools is the same, the method in which they are gathering information is completely different.
-At the FTF Ac, which is the traditional and common AC, the candidates physically arrive at the selection site and perform various group and individual tasks in the presence of other assessors and candidates.
-In the VAC, an assessment is based on advanced virtual technology that allows candidates and evaluators to be present in different places that are far from each other and to participate in the assessment without meeting each other physically.
-The communication between the participants is done through a virtual application (for example, Zoom, Skype software) when all the participants are connected in "real" time.
-As part of the assessment, candidates perform group and individual tasks, such as: group exercise, topic presentation exercise or role-playing exercise.
-In a VAC, like a FTF AC, assessors observe candidates' performance and assess them according to predefined dimensions.
+This study compares the assessments of an FTF-AC and a VAC.
+While the purpose of these two selection tools is the same, the method they use for gathering information is completely different.
+At traditional FTF-ACs, candidates physically arrive at the selection site and perform various individual and group tasks with other candidates under observation.
+In a VAC, assessments are based on advanced virtual technology that allows candidates and evaluators to interact without being in the same physical place.
+The communication between the participants occurs on virtual platforms (for example Zoom or Skype) where all the participants are connected in real time.
+As part of the assessment, candidates perform group and individual tasks, such as group exercises, topic presentation exercises or role-playing exercises.
+In a VAC, like an FTF-AC, assessors observe candidates’ performance and assess them according to predefined metrics.
 The use of the term “virtual assessment center” in this study does not refer to conducting remote tests or video-based interviews but only to group exercises or simulations.

-Video conference based communication
+Video conference–based communication

-Virtual communication based on Video conference (VC) has been around for over 80 years, but only since the early 21st century this technology has begun to be used practically for communication between distant places.
+Virtual communication based on video conferencing (VC) has been available for over 80 years, but only since the early 21st century has this technology begun to be used practically to link distant interlocutors.
 Facetime, Google Chat and Skype are just some of the many options available for remote communication using technology (Nehls et al., 2015).
-A growing number of organizations have begun to use virtual technologies in the field of recruitment and selection of employees, including for interviews that serve as an adjunct or as an alternative to a face-to-face interview (e.g., Vadi et al., 2016).
-This is to deal with increasing pressure to expand recruitment and selection activities while becoming more efficient, reducing recruitment, and selection costs and saving significant time (Chapman & Rowe, 2001; Chapman & Webster, 2001, 2003).
-The use of video-based communication has even accelerated with the outbreak of the Covid-19 epidemic that has dramatically changed the way humans communicate with each other as more and more activities have shifted to virtual communication.
-This trend raises new question: Whether or not virtual communications are a perfect substitute to meeting in person?
-This article will try to answer this question while focusing on whether or not virtual communications are a valid substitute to assessments in remote?
+A growing number of organizations have begun to use virtual technologies in the field of recruitment and selection of employees, including for interviews that serve as an adjunct or as an alternative to face-to-face interviews (e.g., Vadi et al., 2016).
+This is to deal with increasing pressure to expand recruitment and selection processes while becoming more efficient, reducing recruitment and selection costs, and saving significant time (Chapman & Rowe, 2001; Chapman & Webster, 2001, 2003).
+This trend, which has been intensified by COVID-19, raises urgent questions concerning the validity of virtual communications as a substitute for meeting in person in the context of hiring processes.
+Are virtual communications an ideal substitute to meeting in person?
+This article will try to answer this question while focusing on whether or not virtual communications are a valid substitute for in-person assessments.

-Study 1- Reliability and validity of virtual assessment center Assessments in a VAC compared to a FTF AC
+Study 1– Reliability and validity of virtual assessment centers Assessments in a VAC compared to in an FTF-AC

-Studies suggest differences between a VC based interview and a face-to-face interview, which may also produce differences between the assessments of candidates in these two types of interviews (Chapman et al., 2003; Chapman & Rowe, 2001; Sears et al., 2013).
-Previous studies have found performance differences between VC interviews versus face-to-face interviews which may have particularly negative implications for the screening process that combines both face-to-face selection and a VC based selection (Basch et al., 2020).
-Because both VAC and video-based interview are based on real-time communication without a physical encounter and low information wealth (Croes et al., 2019; Wegge, 2006), it can be assumed that the pattern of impact of video technology on assessors' assessments in interviews and VAC will be comparable.
+Studies suggest differences between VC-based interviews and face-to-face interviews which may also produce differences between the assessments of candidates in these two types of interviews (Chapman et al., 2003; Chapman & Rowe, 2001; Sears et al., 2013).
+Previous studies have found performance differences between VC interviews and face-to-face interviews which may have particularly negative implications for screening processes that combine both face-to-face selection and a VC-based selection (Basch et al., 2020).
+Because both VAC and video-based interviews are based on real-time communication without a physical encounter and low information wealth (Croes et al., 2019; Wegge, 2006), it can be assumed that the impact of video technology on assessments in interviews and VAC will be comparable.